kkrt-labs/kakarot-ssj/docs/general/machine.md

 - The execution context tree is initialized with a single root execution context, which has no parent and no child.
 It has an `id` field equal to 0.

-The following diagram describes the model of the Kakarot Machine.
+The following diagram describes the model of the Kakarot machine.

 ```mermaid
 classDiagram